What is 4G?

 When all we wanted to do was call or text, we used the 2G network.
 Then came 3G, which was more about the internet on your phone.
+Then came 4G.

 It’s really easy to get your 4G up and running.
 You just need a 4G phone or device, a 4G sim, 4G tariff, the latest software and coverage in your area.
-Take a look at the video below for a full rundown.

 4G is up to five times faster than 3G, making it much easier to watch videos, play games, tweet and browse on your phone.
 Downloading a 10 minute video clip, which takes minutes over 3G, will take seconds on 4G.

 Our 4G network will take over the frequency used by analogue terrestrial TV.
 This signal passes through walls more easily, so we'll be able to give you great indoor coverage.